Corsica? Well of Corse!

 Over the next 4 weeks I negotiated deals with car hire companies, boat excursions, sampled restaurants, met hoteliers, villa owners and travelled all around the island to truly understand it before the first guests arrived in early May.
 My French improved pretty quickly and I particularly remember learning the word “disponibiite” which means “availabiity” in French – useful when you need a last minute hotel room due to an overbooking.

 The morning of the first arrivals and I got to meet the other reps who were to become my friends and drinking buddies… Alistair and Bea a couple representing Simply Travel whom I recall catching and barbequing a moray eel with one evening (it tastes like chicken – it always does right….. but avoid the head as its poisonous!).
 Then there was Florence a lovely mischievious partner in crime from Corsican Places, a ginger haired lady with freckles from Corsican Affair and then a guy who did not last long from Voyages Ilena – not sure why – maybe he evaporated due to the lack of air-con!

-Now most guests arriving into Figari will stay in and around the town of Porto Vecchio.
+Now most guests travelling to Corisca and arriving into Figari will stay in and around the town of Porto Vecchio.

 A historic old town with a pretty small harbour which is lined with restaurants, ice cream parlours and “plongee” schools – or to you and me… dive centres!
 From here you can take the lung bursting walk or catch the road train up to the citadel up high with a gorgeous square, a church and numerous bars and restaurants with al fresco dining and in some cases a sea view.